 The Charter eliminates, subject to certain exceptions (including the receiving of an improper benefit), the personal liability of a director to our Company or our stockholders for monetary damages for breaches of such director's duty of care or other duties as a director.
 The effect of this provision in the Charter is to eliminate our rights and the rights of our stockholders (through stockholders' derivative suits on our behalf) to recover monetary damages against a director for breach of the fiduciary duty of care as a director (including breaches resulting from negligent or grossly negligent behavior) except in certain limited situations.
-This provision does not limit or eliminate the rights of any stockholder to seek non-monetary relief such as an injunction or rescission in the event that a director breaches such Director's duty of care.
-These provisions also do not alter the liability of directors under federal securities laws.
+This provision does not limit or eliminate the rights of any stockholder to seek non-monetary relief such as an injunction or rescission in the event that a director breaches such Director's under federal securities laws.